GocevD/PetStore/README.md

 ## Running the application(requires java version 24)
 To run the application it can be done by running PetStoreApplication's main method or running ./mvnw spring-boot:run in the terminal from the root project directory.

+## Running the application with Docker
+In case there are dependency problems and the application won't run, you can start the app as a docker container.
+- Pull the docker image with ```docker pull dimitarxz/petstore-app:1.0```
+- Run the docker image with ```docker run -p 8080:8080 dimitarxz/petstore-app:1.0```(or another host-side port which isn't in use)

+## Database
 The database it is running on by default is h2 and can be accessed on localhost:8080/h2-console with no setup needed with the following credentials
 - JDBC URL: jdbc:h2:mem:petstore
 - Username: sa
 - Password: password

 To start the application with PostgreSQL as the database, the commented out PostgreSQL properties in application.properties should be uncommented and the marked h2 properties should be commented, setting the username and password to a local user, and creating a database.
-(this is not possible if running with the docker image)
+(this is not possible if running the application with the docker image pulled from dockerhub)

-## Running the application with Docker
-In case there are dependency problems and the application won't run, you can start the app as a docker container.
-- Pull the docker image with ```docker pull dimitarxz/petstore-app:1.0```
-- Run the docker image with ```docker run -p 8080:8080 dimitarxz/petstore-app:1.0```(or another host-side port which isn't in use)

 ## API endpoints:
 - POST localhost:8080/api/create-users - Creates 10 users with initialized values